PTigris/AutoUpdateArcDPS/README.md

 Instead of starting up Guild Wars 2 directly, you run AutoUpdateArcDPS.bat

 How to install:
-Place AutoUpdateArcDPS.bat and AutoUpdateArcDPS.ps1 in your Guild Wars 2 instalation folder, where the Gw2-64.exe is.
+Place AutoUpdateArcDPS.bat and AutoUpdateArcDPS.ps1 in your Guild Wars 2 installation folder, where the Gw2-64.exe is.
 AutoUpdateArcDPS.bat can be run with a shortcut or directly.

 Working: